 12. BASIC ARMY ROTC.
 Spring term.
 Credit 1 hour.
-M 9; T 10, 3 also Wed.
-11, 3; or Th 12, 3 and leadership laboratory, T W or Th 2.
+M 9; T 8, 10; W 9, 11, or Th 12 and leadership laboratory, T W or Th 2.
 Examinations to be announced.

 One hour a week of classroom studies on the United States Army and national security; plus one hour in a leadership laboratory covering the school of the soldier and exercise of command.